DCS-training/Bayesian-Statistics/README.md

 install.packages("tidyverse")
 ```

-If you get any error messages for any of these installs that you can't resolve by googling, please post in the Teams group to get help.
+If you get any error messages for any of these installs that you can't resolve by googling, please post in the Teams chat to get help.

 ### C++ compiler